CleasbyCode/pdvps/README.md

 PDVPS is similar to my other program [***pdvzip***](https://github.com/CleasbyCode/pdvzip).
 The two major differences in this edition of **pdv** are:

-**1).** It is supplied with a default PNG image that you use to embed your file, which will be '*encrypted*', using simple XOR.
+**1).** It is supplied with a default PNG image that you use to embed your file, which will be '*encrypted*', using simple XOR method.
 The image is small in size, which maximises the amount of data you can embed (5,233,664 bytes, almost 5MB), it also substantially reduces the required C++ code of the main program.
 (If you want to use your own image, then stick with [***pdvzip***](https://github.com/CleasbyCode/pdvzip)).

 **2).** There is an embedded PowerShell script within this default PNG image that is used to decrypt, extract and open/play/run (depending on media type) your embedded file.
 This eliminates the need to use an external unzip tool.